Kansas' Leaders in Uterine Fibroid Treatment

 - Changes in Genetics - Many fibroids will contain changes in genes that differ from those in normal uterine muscle cells.

-- Other growth factors - Substances that help the body maintain tissues may affect fibroid growth, such as insulin-like growth factors
+- Other Growth Factors - Substances that help the body maintain tissues may affect fibroid growth, such as insulin-like growth factors

-Specialists in Fibroids believe that uterine fibroids develop from a stem cell in the smooth muscular tissue of the uterus.
+Uterine fibroids develop from a stem cell in the smooth muscular tissue of the uterus.
 When a single cell divides repeatedly it eventually creates a firm, rubbery mass that is distinct from nearby tissue.

 Before making the decision to learn more about this procedure, it is best to understand: